jfuerth/quickstart/kitchensink-errai/README.md

 on JBoss AS 7.
 Although you could get it to work on any Java web server, we do not provide profiles in the POM to help you with that.

+Try opening the demo in multiple browsers at the same time (use different browsers, not just separate windows of the same browser).
+Notice that every time you register a new member, it will appear in all open browsers simultaneously.
+This happens because the Member updates are broadcast to all clients via the Errai Bus.

 System requirements
 -------------------